kaikalii/hotman/readme.md

 <br>
 `hotman`

-This crate provides a simple way to generate HTML elements in pure Rust.
+🥵 Simple HTML generation in pure Rust with no macros 🥵

+See the [documentation](https://docs.rs/hotman) for usage details.

-# Example
+# Static Example

 ```rust
 use hotman::*;